aryanakh/docker-pihole-unbound/README.md

-# Pi-Hole + Unbound on Docker - Modified to allow Unraid SSL Certificates and DNS Resolution
+# Pi-Hole + Unbound on Docker - For Use in Networks with Unraid Servers

+Modified to allow Unraid SSL Certificates and DNS Resolution

 ### Use Docker to run [Pi-Hole](https://pi-hole.net) with an upstream [Unbound](https://nlnetlabs.nl/projects/unbound/about/) resolver.